Juneau Alaska is not only a magical, majestic and beautiful place, it’s also a great culinary destination for food, beer and spirits lovers.

 What you’ll notice first as you come into Juneau, is that this comfortable, cozy and friendly town is nestled between massive mountains with the most gorgeous view of the ocean’s cold waterfront.

 Along the dock, you’ll see several restaurants, gift shops and landmarks, like the beautifully designed Alaska Commercial Fisherman’s Memorial and wall, dedicated to the men and women who have given their lives to the Alaska commercial fishing industry.
+There’s plenty to do in Juneau too, they have lots of hiking trails and you can even go on a Juneau kayaking day if you want to brave the cold waters; but you will probably see some whales on your journey so it’s well worth it!
+There’s certainly something for everyone here, that’s for sure.

 This stone memorial lies at the center, surrounded by a massive, arc shaped memorial granite wall.